 Travelling in different train classes in India and food

-They share their experiences and advise in this blog post.
+They share their experiences and advice in this blog post.
 Their original post and many of their adventures can be read on their blog.

 During our 3-week India trip, we took trains for much of the travel we did.
 While we were at it, we learned a lot about trains in India.
 The short story: Trains in India are fantastic.

-A quick note about prices – most of the prices listed here were specific to our experience (or estimates of our experience).
-We traveled in the summer of 2015.
+A quick note about prices of train classes in India – most of the prices listed here were specific to our experience (or estimates of our experience).
+We last travelled in the summer of 2015.
 Prices may have changed since then – when you are reading this.
 But just keep in mind, this was our experience.

-There are some great resources out there for much more detailed accounts of the various classes or tips on how to book trains – for this blog, we just wanted to describe some of our general experiences.
+There are some great resources out there for much more detailed accounts of the various train classes in India, or tips on how to book trains – for this blog, we just wanted to describe some of our general experiences.

 Reserved non-A/C Seater (aka SS – second seating class)

 We wanted to try the different train classes in India.
 First, the reserved seat non-AC car.
 We took this class from Agra to Delhi in the early evening.
 The ride was about 4.5 hours long.
 The train arrived in Agra on time and got to Delhi pretty much on time.
 The car holds perhaps 90 people or so.
 All of the seats are labeled, so you just check your ticket for your assigned seat.
 When we arrived, someone was in our seat, and they moved after we politely asked.

 Throughout the journey countless food vendors walked up and down the car selling food.
 More on food in Indian trains later.
 This ride cost us INR 223 total for two people.
 It was quite economical.
 There were people standing up in the aisle but there was space for our bags in the overhead rack.
 Since there is no AC, all of the windows were open, which made the trip quite loud.
 If you bring a pair of earplugs you will probably use them.
 There were plenty of fans on the ceiling.